pikatchu/closedsource/book/0660-angelo3.md

 Angelo motioned to it.
 “How about that one?
 Think you could fix it?”

-Jasmina’s eyes lit up as she inspected the robot.
+Jasmina's eyes lit up as she inspected the robot.
 “Absolutely!
-That’s the same model as Sylvia!”
+That's the same model as Sylvia!”
 She ran her hands over its frame, already assessing what would need to be repaired.

 Angelo grinned, clearly pleased.
 “Well, perfect!
-It’s always good to meet someone who knows their way around machines.”
+It's always good to meet someone who knows their way around machines.”